Women in the French Resistance: Actions in the French Resistance

-Women organized demonstrations of housewives in 1940, were active in the comités populaires of the clandestine PCF, and ever present with encouragement and material aid for strikers, as in the Nord-Pas-de-Calais in May 1941, as well as supporting the maquis They were indispensable as typists, and above all as liaison agents—in part because the Germans distrusted women less, and also because the numerous identification controls against resistors of the Service du travail obligatoire (STO) did not apply to them.
+Women organized demonstrations of housewives in 1940, were active in the comités populaires of the clandestine PCF, and ever present with encouragement and material aid for strikers, as in the Nord-Pas-de-Calais in May 1941, as well as supporting the maquis.
+They were indispensable as typists, and above all as liaison agents—in part because the Germans distrusted women less, and also because the numerous identification controls against resistors of the Service du travail obligatoire (STO) did not apply to them.
 Historian Olivier Wieviorka emphasizes that the strategy of these movements was often, in fact to put women into missions that required visibility, since they were less exposed to repression: the Vichy government of occupied France and the German military were not able to fire on French women demanding food for their children.

+Madeleine Riffaud, a student midwife who volunteered with the Communist Party-aligned Francs-tireurs et partisans (FTP), recalled being "cross at being told always to carry weapons across town for the men to use".
+She secured permission to use a gun herself, and on 23 July 1944, in broad daylight on a bridge overlooking the river Seine, shot a lone German NCO.
+After being arrested, and tortured unsuccessfully for her contacts, she was released in a prisoner exchange and she returned immediately to the struggle.
+On 23 August, Riffaud commanded an FTP that trapped a train carrying loot and munitions in the Buttes-Chaumont tunnel and secured the surrender of the 80 German soldiers aboard.
+On the 25th, she also took part in an attack on the barracks on Place de la République.
+Yet after the Liberation of Paris, being a woman, Riffaud was unable to finish the war with the rest of her resistance group, now part of the regular French army.
+At a time when women in France did not yet have the right to vote, she was told that she did not have her father's permission.